 Should not we older ones draw a lesson from this?
 "Say not ye, there yet four months, and then cometh harvest?
 Behold I say unto you, lift up your eyes and look on the fields; for they are white already for the harvest."
 These words of the Saviour are truly meant for us at this day and age of the world.
-All who have through the providence of God been missionary is one who is sent led to accept the saving truths for this For we any body had stayed to speak with member that the disciples commenced work at home.
-Then let us seek to three nights the attendance was splen- are living, and at the close sing our we hope that all will seek to do ag- confessed that the truths presented pray for the work here. gressive missionary work.
-Hundreds were the truth, but when the test of tracts should be scattered every- came, only one stood out boldly for where.
+All who have through the providence of God been missionary is one who is sent led to accept the saving truths for this A to tell the good news about generation should realize the worth of books.
+The Lord says owe no man he looked about the church to see if seed beside all waters.
+We must rework at home.
+Then let us seek to three nights the attendance was splen- are living, and at the close sung our sow the seeds of eternal truth where- did.
+Men who attended church very good old hymn, ...
+Look for the Wayne ever God in His providence has placed little ordinarily, were present at al-marks."
+The Governor seemed much us.
+From now until state conference most every service.
+Quite a number impressed.
+Brethren and sisters, we hope that all will seek to do ag- confessed that the truths presented pray for the work here. gressive missionary work.
+Hundreds were the truth, but when the test of tracts should be scattered every-came, only one stood out boldly for where.
 "We have a supply on our the commandments of God and the tract society shelves gathering dust faith of Jesus.
 The place seems to waiting to be used."
-Herald's of be well stirred on the Sabbath ques-His Coming, We would see Jesus, tion.
-The Methodist minister preached Signs of the Times, Perpetuity of the a sermon in town and one in the Law, Worlds Fair, The Millenial Age, country each against the Sabbath; on The Fall of Babylon, The Gospel February 7, the last day of our Remdy for Present Day Isms, and meeting. many of equal importance that should preached the last night on the Sabbe scattered like the leaves of autumn. bath and is to preach to-night on the We have a message to give to the two covenants.
+His Coming, We would see Jesus, tion.
+The Methodist minister preached Signs of the Times, Perpetuity of the a sermon in town and one in the Law, Worlds Fair, The Millenial Age, country each against the Sabbath, on The Fall of Babylon, The Gospel February 7, the last day of our C. N. Woodward, - - -Remdy for Present Day Isms, and meeting. many of equal importance that should preached the last night on the Sab- N. P. Nelson, - - - - Associate Editor. be scattered like the leaves of autumn. bath and is to preach to-night on the We have a message to give to the two covenants.
 But best of all the world.
-May God help us to raise the Baptists had a debate last Friday warning voice, that struggling souls night on the same questions, the may hear and live; for the light is deacon affirming that the seventh-day soon coming when no man can work.
+May God help us to raise the Baptists had a debate last Friday warning voice, that struggling souls night on the same questions, the may hear and live; for the light is deacon affirming that the seventh-day Oklahoma Tract Society, Oklahoma Citysoon coming when no man can work.
 Sabbath is yet binding, and a minister Let us seek to make 1904 a marked taking the opposite.
-The deacon sent era, in the annals of Arkansas, in the to me for books to help him in makline of missionary work may it close ing up his affirmation and I took him with a record that will stand in the "Bible Readings" and "History of day of judgement.
+The deacon sent Arkansas Tract Society, Springdale, Arkansas era, in the annals of Arkansas, in the to me for books to help him in makline of missionary work may it close ing up his affirmation and I took him with a record that will stand in the "Bible Readings" and "History of day of judgement.